hipagesgroup/hyperkops/README.md

 [Hyperopt](https://github.com/hyperopt/hyperopt) allows us to parrallise our Bayesian optimisation jobs by distributing the experiments across multiple workers, with state stored and shared through a MongoDB instance.
-If this system is operated on a conventional cluster, where the underlying infrastucture is expected to a longer lived than any optimsation job, if a worker fails through a Python exception the hyperopt-workers emit a shutdown failure message to MongoDB, moving all of the worker's current jobs into a failed state, allowing the [Hyperopt](https://github.com/hyperopt/hyperopt) job to complete.
+If this system is operated on a conventional cluster, where the underlying infrastructure is expected to a longer lived than any optimisation job, if a worker fails through a Python exception the hyperopt-workers emit a shutdown failure message to MongoDB, moving all of the worker's current jobs into a failed state, allowing the [Hyperopt](https://github.com/hyperopt/hyperopt) job to complete.

 In Kubernetes the instances which execute the hyperopt-workers (Pods) can be significantly shorter lived than some optimisation jobs and are expected to get rotated on a regular basis.
-If a pod is deleted whilst executing an experiment the hyperopt-worker will be killed before it can emit an error signal and jobs remain in MongoDB indefinitely in a JOB_RUNNING_STATE.
+If a Pod is deleted whilst executing an experiment the hyperopt-worker will be killed before it can emit an error signal and jobs remain in MongoDB indefinitely in a JOB_RUNNING_STATE.
-We therefore need to introduce an extra component (the pod monitor) which allow us to monitor our deployment, and update relevant MongoDB entries for experiments we know to have been running on failed or deleted pods.
+We therefore need to introduce an extra component (the Pod Monitor) to monitor our deployment, and update relevant MongoDB entries for experiments we know to have been running on failed or deleted Pods.

 ![ScreenShot](./img/architecture.png)

 ## Hyperkops Monitor
-The Hyperkops Monitor queries the MongoDB instance to find which pods are labelled as currently running experiments, and queries the Kubernetes API to compare this list of Pods with  pods in a RUNNING state within the cluster.
-Any jobs found to be logged as running on deleted or failed pods are updated in MongoDB to flag them as in an `Error` state.
+The Hyperkops Monitor queries the MongoDB instance to find which Pods are labelled as currently running experiments, and queries the Kubernetes API to compare this list of Pods with  Pods in a RUNNING state within the cluster.
+Any jobs found to be logged as running on deleted or failed Pods are updated in MongoDB to flag them as in an `Error` state.

 ### Installing Hyperkops Monitor
-We recommend using the pre-built containers (LINK TO CONTAINERS****).
-If, however, you would like to install these components this repository is not yet available in the PyPI repository so installation from github using pip is recommended.
+We recommend using the pre-built containers (links provided above).
+If, however, you would like to install the Python components this repository is not yet available in the PyPI repository so installation from github using pip is recommended.

 ### Starting Hyperkops Monitor